Soldiers in tactical gear and helmets stand in formation holding shields, illustrating the operational readiness that shift-work training protects.

 Cortisol, the primary stress hormone, follows a diurnal pattern with peaks in early morning.
 Night shift work inverts or flattens this pattern, disrupting the anti-inflammatory recovery cycle that daytime sleep partially preserves.
 The result is a hormonal environment that is systematically less supportive of training adaptation than the one day-shift workers operate in.

 Practically: the same training program executed on a rotating shift produces less adaptation than on a fixed schedule.
 Not because the training is less , because the recovery environment is compromised in ways that blunt the physiological response to training stimulus.
+For common questions about how to structure a program that accounts for this reality, the military fitness program FAQ covers the most important variables tactical athletes need to understand before committing to a training approach.

 Sleep as the Primary Readiness Variable